Giovanni Pisano

 Giovanni Pisano began the facade of Siena Cathedral and provided its sculptures.
 (The sculptures are replicas.)

 Giovanni Pisano (c.
-1250) was an Italian sculptor, painter and architect, who worked in the cities of Pisa, Siena and Pistoia.
-He is best known for his sculpture which shows the influence of both the French Gothic and the Ancient Roman art.
+1250) was an Italian sculptor, who worked in the cities of Pisa, Siena and Pistoia.
+He is best known for his sculpture which combines French Gothic and the Ancient Roman art.
 Henry Moore, referring to his statues for the facade of Siena Cathedral, called him "the first modern sculptor".

 History

 Born in Pisa, Giovanni Pisano was the son of the famous sculptor Nicola Pisano.
-He received his training in the workshop of his father and in 1265–1268 he worked with his father on the pulpit in Siena Cathedral.
-His next major work with his father was the fountain Fontana Maggiore in Perugia (completed 1278).
+He received his training in his father's workshop and in 1265–1268 he worked with him on the pulpit in Siena Cathedral.
+Their next major work was the Fontana Maggiore in Perugia, completed in 1278.
 Nicola Pisano is thought to have died either around 1278 or in 1284 when Giovanni took up residence in Siena.
 These first works were made in Nicola's style and it is difficult to separate the contributions of the two artists.
-However, the Madonna with Child can be attributed with certainty to Giovanni, showing a new style with a certain familiarity between Mother and Child.
+However, the Madonna and Child^{Which?} can be attributed with certainty to Giovanni, because of its new way to express intimacy between mother and child.